-Fire rated doors and frames play a vital role in keeping people safe and minimizing property damage.
-Hollow metal is the only material widely available as a 3 hour fire rated door.
-Browse a variety of resources to help bring you up to speed on fire rated doors and frames.
+Fire-rated doors and frames play a vital role in keeping people safe and minimizing property damage.
+Hollow metal is the only material widely available as a 3-hour fire-rated door.
+Browse a variety of resources to help bring you up to speed on fire-rated doors and frames.

 These doors have been tested to keep bad guys out.
-There’s a misconception that forced entry doors must look imposing, but they actually look just like standard doors because the heavier duty steel and hardware aren’t obvious to the casual observer.
+There’s a misconception that forced entry doors must look imposing, but they actually look much like standard doors because the heavier duty steel and hardware aren’t obvious to the casual observer.

-Reduce prep time at the jobsite and ensure a quality paint job with prefinished doors.
+Reduce prep time and VOC’s at the jobsite and ensure a quality paint job with prefinished doors.
 These commercial-grade finishes comply with SDI standards for weather resistance and adhesion, and are available in any color.